 The dietary advice depends on what type of stone you.
 If you pass stone in urine please collect it for analysis.
 We can do basic blood tests and specific urine analysis to get an idea of faulty metabolic reason of stone formation to decide on further dietary advice.
 There are contradictory dietary advice for different stones.
 Ex.
 If you have calcium stone then we restrict calcium containing food, but if you have oxalate stone then we keep normal calcium diet.
 Take plenty of fluids not more than 4 litre, low salt.
 Avoid large animal protein.

-65 years old male from Kolkata asked
+Asked for male, 65 years old from Kolkata

 If creatinine is 7.5 and doctor is suggesting dialysis should we go for dialysis?
 I have heard if you start dialysis once it will be difficult to stop and each time you have to go for dialysis if creatinine increases to 7.
 Ankle is swollen and some times vomit happen.
 I am scared of dialysis.
 How can you reduce creatinine.